 1860s Galloway Homestead one-room log cabin depicting life in the rough and tumble west before the railroad.

 1880s Chambers working farm and Rock Ledge House, which was a boarding house as well as the family dwelling; plus a smokehouse, root cellar, and a restored apple orchard.

 1907 Orchard House a gracious Edwardian Dutch Colonial country estate, built by General William Jackson Palmer, the founder of Colorado Springs, for relatives, William and Charlotte Sclater.

-In addition, visitors can see the craftsmanship of a 19th century blacksmith or enjoy old fashioned soda and candy in the General Store.
-This Museum Store has a wide variety of historic reproductions, books and unique gifts, including items made by hand at Rock Ledge Ranch Historic Site.
+LIVING LEGACY: See the craftsmanship of a 19th century blacksmith or enjoy old fashioned soda and candy in the General Store.
+This Museum Store has a wide variety of historic reproductions, books and gifts, including items made by hand at Rock Ledge Ranch Historic Site.